webjars/flexmonster/README.md

 ## Flexmonster Pivot Table & Charts

+This repository contains a simple project for Flexmonster Pivot Table & Charts.

 Flexmonster Pivot Table & Charts is a powerful and fully customizable JavaScript component for web reporting.
-It is packed with all core features for data analysis and can easily become a part of your Blazor data visualization project.
+It is packed with all core features for data analysis and can easily become a part of your data visualization project.
 The tool supports popular frameworks like Angular, React, Vue, Blazor, and [more](https://www.flexmonster.com/doc/available-tutorials-integration?r=webjargit).
 Also, Flexmonster connects to any data source, including SQL and NoSQL databases, JSON and CSV files, OLAP cubes, and Elasticsearch.

-This repository contains a simple [Maven](https://maven.apache.org) project for Flexmonster Pivot Table & Charts.

 Table of contents: